 Encourage the habit of saving

 Make saving fun but age appropriate.
-A piggy bank or a jam jar is good for younger kids and a great way to teach them counting, sorting and organising different coins and notes.
+A change jar is good for younger kids and a great way to teach them counting, sorting and organising different coins and notes.
 Older children may benefit from having their own account, or you could set up savings goals for them with your own Spaces feature on the Starling app.

 To encourage saving, you could think about topping up their contributions.
 Say, 20% on their savings to help the pot along.
 Or perhaps even 50% if you’re feeling generous.